Chenxin-Sun/DataAnalystReport_HousePricePrediction/README.md

 The goal : With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, we want to predict the final price of each home.

-In this analysis, we compare different regression models in predicting the house price and present a great prediction performance using stacking model along with an awesome interpretation using SHAP.
+In this analysis, compare different regression models in predicting the house price and present a great prediction performance using stacking model along with an awesome interpretation using SHAP.
 The XGboost model shows that the gross area, the overall material used, the total square feet of basement area are the most important features that influence the house price.